Enbridge Line 5

 Enbridge Line 5 is a 645-mile oil pipeline owned by the Canadian multinational corporation Enbridge.
 Constructed in 1953, the pipeline conveys crude oil from western Canada to eastern Canada via the Great Lakes states.
-Line 5 is part of the Enbridge Lakehead System and passes under the environmentally sensitive Straits of Mackinac, which connect Lake Michigan to Lake Huron.
+Line 5 is part of the Enbridge Lakehead System and passes under the environmentally-sensitive Straits of Mackinac, which connect Lake Michigan to Lake Huron.
 The 30-inch pipeline carries 540,000 oilbbl of synthetic crude, natural gas liquids, sweet crude, and light sour crude per day as of 2013.

 From 1967 to 2017, Line 5 spilled over 1.1 million gallons of oil.
-In December 2018 the Michigan Department of Natural Resources announced that the Mackinac Straits Corridor Authority (MSCA), with outgoing Governor Rick Snyder, had approved Enbridge's plan to replace the underwater segment of Line 5 and with a new pipeline segment housed in a tunnel.
+In December 2018, the Michigan Department of Natural Resources announced that the Mackinac Straits Corridor Authority (MSCA), with outgoing Governor Rick Snyder approving Enbridge's plan to replace the underwater segment of Line 5 with a new pipeline segment housed in a tunnel.

 Route

 The Line 5 pipeline runs between Superior, Wisconsin, and Sarnia, Ontario, two major nodes of the Enbridge Pipeline System.
-The Enbridge terminal at Superior conveys western Canadian crude oil from various incoming pipelines (including lines 1–4) to Line 5 and Line 6, which go around the northern and southern shores of Lake Michigan respectively.
+The Enbridge terminal at Superior conveys western Canadian crude oil from various incoming pipelines (including Lines 1–4) to Line 5 and Line 6, which go around the northern and southern shores of Lake Michigan respectively.
 From Superior, Line 5 travels east to the Upper Peninsula of Michigan, then runs southeast to Rapid River, near Escanaba.
 At Rapid River, natural gas liquids (NGL) are side stream delivered for stripping, and the stripped NGLs are reinjected.

 From Rapid River, the pipeline runs near the northern shore of Lake Michigan until it reaches the Straits of Mackinac.
 There the pipeline divides into two separate 20 in lines, which reunite when they reach McGulpin Point on the southern side of the straits.
 The lines are buried until they reach a depth of 65 ft.
 The lines descend to a depth of approximately 270 ft under the straits.

 Once on land again in the Lower Peninsula, Line 5 runs near Interstate 75 to Bay City.
 At the Lewiston pumping station, US sweet crude may be injected.
 From Lewiston, Line 5 loops around Saginaw Bay, then runs southeast to the St. Clair River.

 Just before the St. Clair River, Line 5 reaches the Marysville pumping station.
 Volumes destined for Michigan and Ohio refineries such as BP Husky and Marathon Detroit are offloaded there, and transferred to a Sunoco pipeline that runs from Marysville to Toledo.

-The line then proceeds east across the St. Clair River to Ontario, where it rejoins Enbridge Line 6 and terminates at Sarnia.
+The line then proceeds east across the St. Clair River to Ontario, where it rejoins Line 6 and terminates at Sarnia.
 Any volumes not destined for Sarnia-area refineries are then pumped into tanks for transfer to Enbridge Line 7.